jhashikhar/digital-signal-governance/docs/terminology-governance.md

 - Whether it adds conceptual clarity or creates redundancy

 ### Acceptance
-Accepted terms are incorporated into the canonical glossary, relevant taxonomy documentation, terminology ontology, and version history documentation.
+Accepted terms are incorporated into the canonical glossary, glossary metadata, relevant taxonomy documentation, terminology ontology, structured repository metadata, and version history documentation.

 ### Revision
 Revisions to existing term definitions require a rationale documenting what changed and why.
 Substantive revisions (changes to a term's conceptual scope, not merely editorial improvements) require a minor version increment.

 ### Deprecation
 Terms that are superseded, merged into other terms, or found to violate boundary conditions may be deprecated.
-Deprecated terms are retained in `glossary.json` with `"deprecated": true` and a `"superseded_by"` reference.
+Deprecated terms are retained in glossary.json with "deprecated": true and, where applicable, a "superseded_by" reference indicating the canonical replacement term.
 They are removed from active taxonomy documents.
 Deprecation is a minor version increment.

 ---